Brett and Daniel S. Sundheim

 Private money management

-As chief investment officer of the hedge fund Viking Global Investors, Daniel helped oversee $32 billion in assets (he got his start there as an entry-level analysts).
-After raising $4 billion he set out to establish his own fund, and his New York-based D1 Capital Partners fund amassed around $5 billion in early 2018 and reported an initial 11.8% gain.
+As the former chief investment officer of the hedge fund Viking Global Investors, Daniel helped oversee $32 billion in assets.
+He got his start at the company in 2002 as as an analyst and soon moved up to portfolio manager before becoming CIO, a role he held for seven years.
+After raising $4 billion in seed capital, he set out to establish his own fund, the New York–based D1 Capital Partners.
 The companies private investments have included Instacart and Juul, the e-cigarette manufacturer.
 According to Business Insider, D1 Capital Partners placed a short bet worth about $243 million against Adidas, whose stock was at a near six-month high.